silastittes/as.color/README.md

 as.color
 =======

-This package is currently available on CRAN, but important updates are under review.
-Until 0.3 is posted to CRAN, please install using:
+This package is under review.
+Until posted to CRAN, please install using:

     devtools::install_github("silastittes/as.color")